iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 ```bash
 iexec task debug <taskid> --logs --chain bellecour
 ```
-It allows the requester to retrieve the application logs produced by the workers.
+It allows the requester to retrieve application logs produced by workers.

 ## Statuses of _replicates_